ombulabs/blog/_posts/2019-07-29-vim-basics.markdown

 ## VISUAL - The mode in which you can select chunks of text
  While in normal mode you enter this mode by pressing the letter `v`.
 You'll notice that the text will highlight if you go up, down, left or right.

  You could select a paragraph, a single word or even a letter and apply commands to that selected piece of text.
-You could copy(yy) a selected of text or delete (dd) it if you wish. to exit visual mode you press `ESC` and you will return to **NORMAL** mode.
+You could copy(yy) a selection of text or delete (dd) it if you wish.
+To exit visual mode you press `ESC` and will return to **NORMAL** mode.

 ## Resources